Trafficking of Controlled SubstancesSuccess Comes From A Place of Strength & Experience

 - Schedule IV includes medical sedatives and tranquilizers

-- Schedule V are the least dangerous drugs, including low-narcotic drugs,
+- Schedule V are the least dangerous drugs, including low-narcotic drugs, such as codeine

 Don't face the justice system alone.
-Start assembling your hard-hitting
+Start assembling your hard-hitting criminal defense

-contacting The Samuelson Law Firm online today.
+by contacting The Samuelson Law Firm online today.

 At Samuelson Law Firm, PLLC, we strive to provide the best possible representation, by putting the needs of our clients first.
 Read our reviews from past clients to hear more about their experience with our firm.

 “Mr. Samuelson was dedicated to bringing my problem to a quick and positive end.”- Anonymous

 “I highly recommend Chris Samuelson at the Samuelson Law Firm”- Anonymous

 “Thank you for all of your help.”- James R.

 “Thank You!”- Previous Client